twistedstream/authz-story/01-a-simple-resource-server/README.md

-# Chapter 1: A Simple Resource Server
+# Chapter 1:  Simple Resource Server

 Our story begins like many applications do: with a small company. **Example, Inc**. provides project management services for other small businesses.
 They've only been in business themselves for a short time and have just a handful of projects and just one actual project manager: **Julie**.
 So she can keep track of all the projects she’s working on, Julie decides to create an internal website that she and other employees can use to view the current list of projects.
 The website uses no access control since all projects are managed be her; it simply provides a list of all the projects to anyone that requests it.